kfrlib/kfr/docs/docs/expressions.md

 Calling functions or operators on expressions or arrays of data is performed lazily in KFR.
 This allows better optimization and does not require saving temporary data.

+!!! note
+    When the concrete expression type needs to be hidden — for example to store an expression in a container, pass it across a translation unit, or expose it in a C API — KFR provides type-erased [expression handles](handle.md).

-Internally a C++ technique called [Expression templates](https://en.wikipedia.org/wiki/Expression_templates) is used but expressions processing is explicitly vectorized in KFR.
+Internally a C++ technique called [Expression templates](dsp_glossary.md#expression-templates) is used but expressions processing is explicitly [vectorized](dsp_glossary.md#simd-single-instruction-multiple-data) in KFR.
 You can control some aspects of vectorization.

 ## Functions and operators